-Linda Dale Bloomberg Teachers College, Columbia University
+Linda Dale Bloomberg Teachers College, Columbia University, USA

 Linda Dale Bloomberg is former adjunct faculty in adult learning and leadership at Teachers College, Columbia University.
 As senior researcher for the South African Human Sciences Research Council and National Institute for Personnel Research, Dr. Bloomberg’s work focused on change management, diversity initiatives, and enhanced workplace learning.
 She currently teaches qualitative research in graduate programs, serves as dissertation advisor, and also serves as consultant to various research, higher education, and nonprofit advisory boards.
 She is founder of Bloomberg Associates and ILIAD (Institute for Learning Innovations and Adult Development), and a cofounder of Columbia University’s Global Learning and Leadership Institute.
 She has authored and edited numerous publications in the fields of organizational evaluation, qualitative research, leadership development, adult learning, and distance education, including 100 Questions (and Answers) About a Qualitative Dissertation (Sage, 2016).
 She is currently working on Executive Coaching: Supporting Adult Development and Implications for Learning and Leadership.
 Dr. Bloomberg holds master’s degrees in counseling psychology, organizational psychology, and Jewish education.
 In 2006 she received her doctorate in adult education and organizational learning from Columbia University.